vphantom/vpweb/docs/fast.md

 # Fast Clicks

 Activate clicks on `mousedown` to save at least ~100ms in response times.
+This being a pointer trick, it does not apply to touch devices.

 ```js
 // Option 1 (recommended): include in your build.